 - Anterior – surgeons take a front approach to surgery through the abdomen

-Minimallyinvasive procedure with recovery time fasterexpected
+- Minimally invasive procedure with faster expected recovery time

-- Not recommended for patients suffering from excessive spinal instability or
+- Not recommended for patients suffering from excessive spinal instability or osteoperosis

 COMMON CONDITIONS TREATED BY ANTERIOR LUMBAR INTERBODY FUSION (ALIF):